TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 {{< figure src="login.png" alt="Login" >}}

+If you do not have an account yet, you can register one by clicking **Create an account**, filling your details and clicking **Register**.

+{{< figure src="register.png" alt="Create an account" >}}

+When you use a new account, you may not be able to continue until you have confirmed your email address or your account is approved by an admin user.

 After entering your credentials and logging in, you will reach the Console overview page.
-You can now fully use the capabilities of the Console.

 {{< figure src="overview.png" alt="Overview" >}}